explaingit

 USE CASE 2

-Create a desktop app for Windows and Mac that reuses the same codebase as your mobile app.
+Create a desktop app for Windows and macOS using the same code as your mobile app

 USE CASE 3